 For example, a 180 lb person (82 kg) rucking for 1 hour at 6 METs: 6 × 82 × 1 = 492 calories.
 Simple, fast, and useful as a cross-check.

-The limitation: MET values are based on averages from small studies and don't account for individual variation in efficiency or fitness level.
-They're directionally correct but less precise than Pandolf for rucking specifically.
+The limitation: MET values are population averages and don't account for individual variation in efficiency or fitness level.
+The 2024 Compendium notes the same caveat: METs are directionally correct but less precise than load-carriage-specific equations like Pandolf for rucking specifically.

-We use the Pandolf-Santee equation as our primary method because it accounts for load weight, terrain, and grade-the specific variables that matter for rucking.
+We use the Pandolf equation as our primary method because it accounts for load weight, terrain, and grade, the specific variables that matter for rucking.
 MET values are provided as a secondary reference.
-Both are estimates - individual metabolic rates, fitness levels, and walking efficiency cause significant variation (±15-20%).
+Both are estimates: individual metabolic rates, fitness levels, and walking efficiency cause significant variation (±15-20%).

 Quick reference: calories per mile by bodyweight and load